OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/02-pytm.md

 * the [PlantUML][plantumljar] executable JAR file
 * and of course pytm itself: clone the [pytm project repo][pytmrepo]

-Once the environment is installed then navigate to the top directory of your local copy of the project Follow [the example][pytmexample] given by the pytm project repo and run the suggested scripts to output the data flow diagram, sequence diagram and report:
+Once the environment is installed then navigate to the top directory of your local copy of the project.

+Follow [the example][pytmexample] given by the pytm project repo and run the suggested scripts to output the data flow diagram, sequence diagram and report: